mauricioaznar/personal-portfolio/content/articles/interviews.md

 ### Memoization

 * Memoization is an optimization technique that speeds up applications by storing the results of expensive function calls and returning the cached result when the same inputs occur again.
+* A cache is simply a temporary data store that holds data so that future requests for that data can be served faster.
+* An expensive function call is a function call that consumes huge chunks of time and memory during execution due to heavy computation.
+* Where should it be used
+  * For expensive function calls i.e functions that carry out heavy computations.
+  * For functions with a limited and highly recurring input range such that cached values don't just sit there and do nothing.
+  * For recursive functions with recurring input values.
+  * For pure functions i.e functions that return the same output each time they are called with a particular input.

 <br />

 ## Async Javascript